-9.6 Floodplain Demonstration
+9.1 Floodplain Demonstration

-This example is available as a demonstration model to illustrate a real application of MIKE FLOOD using the rectangular grid.
+This example is available as a demonstration model to illustrate a real application of MIKE FLOOD.
 The application consists of a flood simulation through a river system.
 The area of interest is at a confluence with a tributary, where a road embankment has been proposed.
 Culverts under the road are located on each side of the river.

 The river system is represented in MIKE 11.
-A MIKE 21 grid is inserted into the broader MIKE 11 network to represent flood plain flow, as shown in Figure 9.28:
+A MIKE 21 grid is inserted into the broader MIKE 11 network to represent flood plain flow, as shown in Figure 9.1:

-Figure 9.28 Floodplain Demonstration Layout
+Figure 9.1 Floodplain Demonstration Layout

-- A 5 s time step is used in the simulation and the MIKE 21 grid size is 30 m.
-The model has been developed with the following MIKE FLOOD links: - lateral links between the main river channel and floodplain and the tributary and floodplain - zero flow links along the centre line of the river channel, to ensure that water flows from one side of the floodplain to the other via the main channel - similarly, zero flow links along the centre line of the tributary - zero flow links defining the road embankment (assuming that the road does not over top) - implicit structure links for flow through the culverts
+- A 3s time step is used in the simulation.
+The model has been developed with the following MIKE FLOOD links: - lateral links between the main river channel and floodplain and the tributary and floodplain - standard river links for flow through the culverts